bharatgirdhar/EVA6_Session6/README.md

 ## Main File
 Main file contains the logic to run ALL 3 Normalization methods one by one using loops for 20 EPOC each.
 It also contains the logic to print misclassified images and print Graphs.
+Value of parameter vNormalizationType controls the Normalization technique to be used 0 - Represents Group Normalization
+1- Represents Layer Normalization
+2- Represents Batch Normalization

 ## Normalizations
 ### Batch Normalization